-We recorded revenue for the three months ended June 30, 2019 of \$67.4 million, a \$28.0 million, or 29.32%, decrease over the three months ended three months ended June 30, 2018 revenue of \$95.4 million.
-The decrease primarily resulted from fewer units sold as a result of unfavorable insurance coverage developments.
-Additionally, half of the reduction of our workforce announced in December 2018 were sales personnel, which resulted in fewer visits to customers.
-Further, revenues were adversely affected from the negative publicity resulting from the Audit Committee Investigation.
+We recorded revenue for the three months ended September 30, 2019 of \$88.9 million, approximately a \$1.9 million, or 2.2%, increase over the three months ended September 30, 2018 revenue of \$87.0 million.
+As discussed in the "Critical Accounting Policies" section in the unaudited condensed consolidated financial statements, we recognized revenue related to customers for whom collection was reasonably certain.
+This resulted in the recognition of a Transition adjustment of \$21.4 million.
+Excluding this benefit related to the method in which the Company recognizes revenue, the decrease primarily resulted from unfavorable insurance coverage developments, which resulted in a decrease in the number of units sold.
+Additionally, half of the reduction of the Company's workforce announced in December 2018 and completed through 2019 were sales personnel which resulted in less visits to customers.
+Further, revenues were adversely affected from sales made in prior periods and collected during the current period along with negative publicity resulting from the Audit Committee Investigation.